 Shopping is one of the most fun things to do in Bangkok, and the city has a mix of indoor or outdoor varieties.
 Organize a day trip to the famed floating markets and get a look at the most authentic food vending found in the country.
 Another shopping option that you must visit is the Chatuchak Weekend Market with its maze-like array of shops offering souvenirs that cover any traveler’s needs or wants.
 If you’re looking for something indoors, head to Siam Paragon and shop—or just watch the swaths of people descend upon this massive shopping mall.

 If you’re getting around Bangkok via the clean and comfortable Skytrain, then there’s no reason to worry.
 Just check ahead to confirm that there’s an elevator at your station if stairs and escalators are not a possibility for you.
 Taxis are generally reliable in the city.
 Be sure that the driver has agreed to run his meter while taking you around.
 As with the colorfully decorated tuk-tuks (three-wheeled transport), many drivers will try to negotiate an inflated fare to take advantage of the fact that you don’t know the city well enough to argue.
-Avoid Bangkok’s traffic altogether and get a more romantic view of the city by taking an express boat run by Chao Phraya.
+Avoid Bangkok’s traffic altogether and get a more romantic view of the city by taking an express boat along the Chao Praya River.

 Places near Bangkok